Abdus Sobhan

 Maulana Muhammad Abdus Sobhan (মাওলানা মুহাম্মদ আব্দুস সুবহান; 19 February 1936 – 14 February 2020) was a Bangladeshi politician.
 He was a Senior Nayeeb-e-Ameer central committee of the Bangladesh Jamaat-e-Islami.
-He was a two term parliamentarian from Pabna-5 constituency, elected in 1991 and 2001.
+He was a two term parliamentarian from the Pabna-5 constituency, elected in 1991 and 2001.
 He went to trial for his relationship with war crimes allegedly committed during the War of Liberation of Bangladesh in 1971.

 Early life and education

 Abdus Sobhan was born on 19 February 1936 in the village of Mominpara, Sujanagar thana, Pabna district.
 His father, Munshi Nayeem Uddin Ahmed, was an Islamic scholar.
 In 1965, he moved with his family to Pathortola, Gopalpur, Pabna city, and has resided there permanently.
 He enrolled at the Ramchandrapur Maktab.
 Then he completed his primary education in Manikhaat and Machpara Primary School.
 In 1941, he enrolled into Ulat Madrassah and studied there till 1947, completing his matriculation.
 In 1950, he obtained his alim certification.
 In 1952, he obtained his fazil degree from Sirajganj Alia Madrassah.
 In 1954, he obtained his kamil degree with distinction from the same madrassah, obtaining 7th position in the first division in the madrassah board.